The best Walmart Black Friday and Cyber Monday deals 2018

 When to get Walmart Black Friday / Cyber Monday deals

 Sure, Black Friday starts on November 23, and Cyber Monday begins on November 26, but Walmart is already getting in on the act.
-The sale is already on, and the first wave of deals will begin from November 18.
+The sale is already on, and the first wave of deals began from November 18 and the others are going live the day before Black Friday.

 But as you can see, there will be more ahead of time, with Black Thursday apparently becoming a thing for the brand.
 We're also hoping to hear more on some top deals from November 16 onwards, so you can really plan your top choices.